 Sometimes I find I spend far too long working on the computer in Adobe than I should and when I actually drag myself away that’s when I create some of my best work.
 I’m not saying this is awesome but it’s certainly got me back to experimenting with different media and hopefully you will see much more of this style.

 First, a little bit about the Skillshare class I took that fired up my creativity.
-I’ll let the teacher, Hanny, explain in the introductory video below.
+I’ll let the teacher, Hanny, explain in the introductory video below:

 Originally I completed a painting (on real paper) but in order for it to work as a repeat pattern, I painted the motifs and watercolor textures separately so it gave me more room to play around with the design once working in Photoshop.
-So I scanned the new images into Photoshop and added color and texture to the pattern later on.

 I loved the look of the black ink and the watercolor in the original but when I started playing with the colors in Photoshop, I could see how reversing the black could work better in this pattern.
 The finished pattern is a mixture of mostly real painting and some digital work in Photoshop.